dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_parameters.rst

     supported by the selected QPU.\ [#]_  Note that the I/O system that delivers the :ref:`parameter_qpu_h`-controlling waveform---the :math:`\Phi^x_i(s)`
     term of equation :math:numref:`qpu_equation_rfsquid_hamiltonian` in the
-    |doc_processor|_ guide---to a QPU limits bandwidth using a low-pass filter
-    with a cutoff frequency of 3 MHz for |dwave_5kq| systems and 30 MHz for
-    |adv2| systems; if you configure a too-rapidly changing curve, even within
-    the supported bounds, expect distorted values of :ref:`parameter_qpu_h` for your problem.
+    :ref:`qpu_annealing` section---to a QPU limits bandwidth using a low-pass filter with a cutoff frequency of 3 MHz for |dwave_5kq| systems and 30 MHz for |adv2| systems; if you configure a too-rapidly changing curve, even within the supported bounds, expect distorted values of :ref:`parameter_qpu_h` for your problem.

 .. [#]
     To see the supported slope for a particular QPU, submit a test problem with